ambt27/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 : sets mode
-chmod --reference =  :set mode to a list of file chmod -R ugo+X : Sets the mode of the file chmod -m 751 my8dir : adds execute permission to all subdirectories
+chmod --reference =  :set mode to a list of file chmod -R ugo+X : Sets the mode of the file mkdir -m 751 my8dir : adds execute permission to all subdirectories